Petrelll/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #A script that displays the content of /etc/passwd and /etc/host

 #A script that displays the last 10 lines of /etc/passwd

+#A script the first 10 lines of /etc/passwd